RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Regular-Expressions.md

 Regular expression support in the where clause of a query is a powerful feature of SQLite.

-It is a reserved word as part of the language syntax but it is not quite "out of the box", it requires a function to be hooked at run-time.
-DB Browser for SQLite (DB4S) does provide this hooked function with a standard regular expression engine from Qt, the framework on which DB4S is built.
+It is a reserved word as part of the language syntax but it is not quite "out of the box", as it requires a function to be hooked at run-time.

+DB Browser for SQLite (DB4S) provides this hooked function using a standard regular expression engine from Qt, the GUI framework on which DB4S is built.

 Assuming you have a table of products then the following query will return every product where the description ends with "Kg" or "kg".